baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

     - rq13: "soft", "strict" or "deactivated for the employee start hour preferences constraint
     - rq14: "soft", "strict" or "deactivated for the employee max preference hours constraint
     - rq15: "soft", "strict" or "deactivated for the employee schedule constraint
+    - rq16: "soft", "strict" or "deactivated for the fixed worktable constraint

 - Penalties: table indicating for each soft constraint the penalty level when it is not respected.